 If you overstay your visa duration, you’ll get penalized.
 The penalty of overstaying your Schengen visa validity can result in a simple fine, but it can go as far as getting blacklisted and not being able to get a renewal.
 Schengen Visa stickers are carefully checked when you leave and it’s impossible to get away with overstaying or going unnoticed.

-Unless you have a special visum for visiting just one country or a transit visum, your Schengen Visum allows you to travel freely through all Schengen countries for the duration of validity.
+Unless you have a special visa for visiting just one country or a transit visa, your Schengen Visa allows you to travel freely through all Schengen countries for the duration of validity.

 The most common way of getting a work permit is if your company has an office in Schengen Area and wants you to relocate there.